 Stephen Hawking died this week on March 14, 2018.
 I didn’t know Mr. Hawking.
 I know little about him except that he was a world-renowned physicist.
 Physics isn’t my thing.
 I haven’t read any of his books.
 Yet, I have been awed and inspired by this man.
 He lived what he preached: Don’t give up.

-He was diagnosed at the age of 22 with a rare form of a motor neuron disease.
+At the age of 22, Stephen Hawking was diagnosed with a rare form of a motor neuron disease.
 Doctors predicted he did not have long to live.
 Yet live is what he did.

 I’m certain many people looked at him with a certain amount of pity.
 He couldn’t speak except through a voice synthesizer.
 His body was twisted and unable to bear his weight.
 I looked at him and saw not only the intelligence of the man, not only a man in a wheelchair but the persistence of a remarkable spirit.